PowerDNS/pdns/docs/common/api/endpoint-servers-config.rst

 .. http:get:: /api/v1/servers/:server_id/config

-  Returns all :json:object:`ConfigSetting` for a single server
+  Returns all :json:schema:`ConfigSetting` for a single server

   :param server_id: The name of the server